 President’s Welcome Address

-In closing, I would again like to express my high hopes for all incoming students whose new school life will start from today.
+In closing, I would like to express my high hopes for all incoming students.
 I give you my sincerest congratulations.